≡ Menu

 Because we can assure you…

-That even though you might be the most “careful” owner out there, it doesn’t even have to be you that is careless, it could be your neighbor that is responsible for accidentally poisoning your dog completely by accident!
+Even though you might be the most “careful” owner out there, it doesn’t even have to be you that is careless; it could be your neighbor that is responsible for accidentally poisoning your dog entirely by accident!

 So, without further ado, let’s dive right in!